aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter05.en.md

 -   [Third Task - historical-migration03](/files/hands-on-labs/Task_3.json)
 {{% /expand%}}

-### Monitor the tasks
+### Monitor and the restart/resume the tasks
 The replication task for historical migration will start moving data from MySQL imdb.movies view, title_akas and title_ratings to DynamoDB table will start in a few minutes.
 If you are loading selective records based on the list above, it may take 5-10 minutes to complete all three tasks.

-For full loading below are the statistics.
+If you were to run this exercise again but do a full load, the load times would be as follows:
 - historical-migration01 task will migrate 800K+ records and normally takes 2-3 Hrs.
 - historical-migration02 task will migrate 747K+ records and normally takes 2-3 Hrs.
 - historical-migration03 task will migrate 79K+ records and normally takes 10-15 Minutes.

 You can track the status of data loading under the Table statistics of the migration task.
 Once loading is in progress, feel free to move to the next section of the exercise.
   ![Final Deployment Architecture](/images/migration27.jpg)

+{{% notice warning %}}
+_Make sure all tasks are running or complete before you continue.
+If a task says **Ready**, check its box and choose "Restart/Resume" under the Actions button to start the task._
+{{% /notice %}}